AbubakrChan/content/files/en-us/web/javascript/guide/functions/index.md

 const e = factorial(5); // e gets the value 120
 ```

 There are other ways to call functions.
-There are often cases where a function needs to be called dynamically, or the number of arguments to a function vary, or in which the context of the function call needs to be set to a specific object determined at runtime.
+There are often cases where a function needs to be called dynamically, or the number of arguments to a function varies, or in which the context of the function call needs to be set to a specific object determined at runtime.

 It turns out that _functions are themselves objects_—and in turn, these objects have methods.
 (See the {{jsxref("Function")}} object.)
 One of these, the {{jsxref("Function.apply", "apply()")}} method, can be used to achieve this goal.